pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 ---
-title: Pause or Resume a TiDB Dedicated Cluster
+title: Pause or Resume a TiDB Cloud Dedicated Cluster
-summary: Learn how to pause or resume a TiDB Dedicated cluster.
+summary: Learn how to pause or resume a TiDB Cloud Dedicated cluster.
 ---

-# Pause or Resume a TiDB Dedicated Cluster
+# Pause or Resume a TiDB Cloud Dedicated Cluster

-You can easily pause and resume a TiDB Dedicated cluster that is not in operation at all times in TiDB Cloud.
+You can easily pause and resume a TiDB Cloud Dedicated cluster that is not in operation at all times in TiDB Cloud.

 The pause does not affect your data stored in the cluster but only stops the collection of monitoring information and the consumption of computing resources.
 After the pause, you can resume your cluster at any time.